ESSENTIALS OF DIAGNOSIS

 D. Cystourethroscopy and Biopsy

 The diagnosis and staging of bladder cancers are made by cystoscopy and transurethral resection.
 If cystoscopy—performed usually under local anesthesia—confirms the presence of a bladder tumor, the patient is scheduled for transurethral resection under general or regional anesthesia.
-Random bladder and, on occasion, transurethral prostate biopsies are performed to detect occult disease in the bladder ...
+Random bladder and, on occasion, transurethral prostate biopsies are performed to ...